chemicallang/chemical/README.md

     x++;
 }
 // while and do while loops are also similar
-// a function, requires types
-func add(a : int, b : int) : int {
+// a function, requires types, primitive values are pass by value func add(a : int, b : int) : int {
     return a + b;
 }
 // supports : struct, interface, implementation
+// semicolons are optional
 // in the future, we will support switch statements, pointers
 ```